Iris savannarum: Description

-Iris savannarum is different from Iris hexagona in several features, including seed capsules (Iris hexagona capsules are hexagonal while Iris savannarum capsules are rounded), leaves (Iris hexagona has yellow-green leaves, while Iris savannarum has bright green leaves) and blooming times (Iris hexagona flowers one month later than Iris savannarum).
+Iris savannarum is different from Iris hexagona in several features, including seed capsules (Iris hexagona capsules are hexagonal while Iris savannarum capsules are rounded), leaves (Iris hexagona has yellow-green leaves, while Iris savannarum has bright green leaves), and blooming times (Iris hexagona flowers one month later than Iris savannarum).

-It has a greenish coloured rhizome (2–2.5 cm diameter) with the fibre-like remains of the last season leaves, which branches with ease, forming large open clumps or colonies.
+It has a greenish-coloured rhizome (2–2.5 cm diameter) with the fiber-like remains of the last season leaves, which branches with ease, forming large open clumps or colonies.
 The colonies are sometimes measured by the acre.
 The rhizome is poisonous to humans.

 It has 30–100 cm long stems, which have one branch.

 It has bright green grass-like leaves, rising from the base of the plant, (approx. 60–100 cm long by 0.8–2 cm wide).
 They usually die back after the plant has stopped flowering.

 The iris flowers between spring and summer.
-Generally between March to April.
-It has between 1–3 flowers per stem.
+Generally between March and April.
+It has between 1 and 3 flowers per stem.
 Which come in ranges of blue, from violet-blue to blue to white.
 The white form was originally called Iris albispiritis, until it was re-classified as a synonym of Iris savannarum.
 The perianth tube is 1.2–1.5 cm long.
 It has blue or pale violet sepals, which are flecked with white and have deep blue veining (either side of the central ridge).
 They are about 7–8 cm long.
 The central ridge is yellow with a light green claw.

 It has a bright green ellipsoid seed capsule, which is about 6–10 cm long.
-They have 6 sharp, wing-like, equally spaced ridges, which converge to form a stout beak at apex of the capsule.
-Inside, are brown, circular or lozenge-like (8-12mm diameter) seeds.
+They have 6 sharp, wing-like, equally spaced ridges, which converge to form a stout beak at the apex of the capsule.
+Inside, are brown, circular, or lozenge-like (8-12mm diameter) seeds.

 The seed capsules can be very heavy, for the flowers stems, which then bend down to the ground or water (depending on habitat).
 The seeds are then released from the capsule, if released near water they will float (due to a cork-like coating).
 They can also drift in the wind to create new colonies.

 They are pollinated by insects, bees most normally.
 The iris flower has a small flap that protects the stigma, this prevents self-pollination.
 When a bee lands on the flower to gather pollen, it brushes past the flap, heading towards the anther.
 The bee collects pollen from the anther and deposits pollen from other flowers.
 On its way out, it brushes the stigma flap, closing it again.